WHAT IS YOUR FAVORITE COLOR? – KHMER CLOTHING STYLEMay 19, 2020

 Based on the website www.vokk.net published in Khmer language stated that In the Funan or Funan period, we have seen a number of myths worn the wicker skirt as the model of the Brahmins in southern India, especially the Tamil in Sri Lanka.
 This factor indicates the Indian source of Khmer traditional silk skirt art that the Siamese (Thailand) and Lao people borrowed from the Khmer during the century of13th and 14th CE.

-It is important to note that very few people are known with Indian sources of traditional Khmer skirt from Indian by transforming from indian culture through historical events is called Indigenousization because generally the level of knowledge is only in the intellectual range.
+It is important to note that very few people are known with Indian sources of traditional Khmer skirt from Indian by transforming from Indian culture through historical events is called Indianization because generally the level of knowledge is only in the intellectual range.

 For us, it is a bit of understanding a mystery the roots of this Khmer culture that make more confuse to the world that the Khmer people have borrowed this tradition from the Siamese or Lao.

 In fact, this is the confusing because they see that these two countries (Thailand and Laos) used Khmer wicker skirt and clothes and on the other hand the Khmer word or language of the word “wicker” is the same pronunciation among Khmer, Thai, and Lao word.

 It is no coincidence that Khmer people of all ages often wear traditional clothes, however, there is a clear cause and reason. i.e. there is the proper code of conduct and discipline.